common types of airbag injuries

 The rapid inflation of an airbag can cause significant neck and spine injuries, including whiplash.

 Whiplash is a common injury in car accidents, especially rear-end accidents.
-It occurs when accident forces cause your neck to jerk back and forth.
+It occurs when the force from the accident causes your neck to jerk back and forth.
 This jerking motion results in soft tissue damage.

 Symptoms can range from headaches, neck pain, and stiffness to more severe concerns, such as paralysis.
 These injuries can have long-lasting effects, requiring ongoing medical treatment and therapy.
 Get a thorough medical evaluation if you experience neck or back pain, stiffness, or dizziness following an accident.